-Approved PCSMs, laid and compacted in accordance with the HAPAS certificate may be used in substitution for any permitted equivalent bituminous material type, e.g., an SMA, AC etc., at the discretion of the Undertaker, as follows:
+Approved PCSMs, laid and compacted in accordance with the HAPAS certificate may be used in substitution for any permitted equivalent bituminous material type, e.g., AC, as follows:

-- a) Permanent Cold-lay Surfacing Material (PCSM), at any position, in all reinstatements in footways, footpaths and cycle tracks. - b) Permanent Cold-lay Binder Course (PCBC) in all reinstatements in Type 3 & 4 roads. - c) Permanent Cold-lay Surface Course (PCSC) in all reinstatements in Types 3 & 4 roads. - 2) The required thickness of the PCSM in a), b) & c) shall be as stated in the HAPAS certificate. - 3) Whenever a potential PCSM binder has begun a HAPAS PCSM Approval Trial, regardless of aggregate or material formulation under trial, then any material manufactured using that binder shall be considered to be an approved Deferred Set Material to PD 6691 for interim use only, with immediate effect.
+- a) Permanent Cold-lay Surfacing Material (PCSM), at any position, in all reinstatements in footways, footpaths and cycle tracks. - b) Permanent Cold-lay Binder Course (PCBC) in all reinstatements in Type 3 & 4 roads. - c) Permanent Cold-lay Surface Course (PCSC) in all reinstatements in Types 3 & 4 roads. - 2) The required thickness of the PCSM in a), b) & c) shall be as stated in the HAPAS certificate. - 3) Whenever a potential PCSM binder has begun a HAPAS PCSM Approval Trial, regardless of aggregate or material formulation under trial, then any material manufactured using that binder shall be considered to be an approved Deferred Set Material to PD 6691 for interim use only, with immediate effect. - 4) Where an Authority demonstrates an engineering reason for not using a PCSM, the Undertaker shall not use the material without prior agreement.